How to Use Red Light Therapy for Wound Healing (at Home)

 Can Red Light Therapy Heal Wounds?

-According to many studies, biologists have found that irradiating the cells with near-infrared light (energy just outside the visible range) from LEDs (light-emitting diode) – makes them grow 150% to 200% faster than cells not stimulated by this light.
+According to many studies, biologists have found that irradiating the cells with near-infrared light (photobiomodulation) from LEDs (light-emitting diode) – makes them grow 150% to 200% faster than cells not stimulated by this light.

-Infrared light rays increase energy inside cells that speed up any healing process, and penetrate all the way into your skin and deeper.
+Red and infrared light rays increase energy inside cells that speed up any healing process and penetrate all the way into your skin and deeper.

 Infrared light therapy is described by science in terms of wavelength, measured in nanometers.

-Any number between 620 nm to 680 nm is a visible red light.
+Any number between 620 nm to 680 nm is visible red light.

 Any number between 700 and 1100 is invisible near-infrared light.